 - Introduction, related terminology such as constraints, objective function, optimization, different types of linear programming (L.P.) problems, mathematical formulation of L.P. problems, graphical method of solution for problems in two variables, feasible and infeasible regions (bounded or unbounded), feasible and infeasible solutions, optimal feasible solutions (up to three non-trivial constraints).

 Unit 6: Probability

 - Probability Conditional probability, multiplication theorem on probability, independent events, total

-- probability, Bayes’ theorem, Random variable and its probability distribution, mean and variance of random variable.
+- probability, Bayes’ theorem, Random variable, and its probability distribution, mean and variance of a random variable.
 Repeated independent (Bernoulli) trials and Binomial distribution.